-Getting pregnant is all about timing.
-Having sex as close as possible to the moment of ovulation (when an egg is released from your ovaries) is the best time to get pregnant and will give you the best chance of a successful conception.
+Getting pregnant has a lot to do with timing.
+Having sex as close as possible to the day of ovulation (when an egg is released from one of your ovaries) will give you the best chance of getting pregnant and achieving successful conception.

-Your egg usually lives for just 12 to 24 hours, but sperm will live inside you for anything from a few hours to seven days, with one to three days the optimum time.
+Generally an egg lives for just 12 to 24 hours, but sperm can live inside a woman’s body for anytime between a few hours to five days, with one to three days considered the optimum time.

-The best time to get pregnant is in the first few hours after your ovary releases an egg (ovulation), so to optimise your chances for conception, you can plan intercourse so that ovulation occurs when the greatest number of sperm are alive and swimming towards the fallopian tube.
+The best time to get pregnant is likely to be the first few hours after one of your ovaries releases an egg (ovulation), so to optimise your chances for conception, you could plan intercourse so that ovulation occurs when the greatest number of sperm are alive and swimming towards one of your fallopian tubes.

-If you have sex the day before ovulation, there’s a good chance that lots of sperm will have made it to your fallopian tubes, ready for the release of the egg.
+Timing sex the day before your ovulate will boost the chances of lots of sperm making it to your fallopian tubes, ready for the release of the egg.

-Under the right conditions, the best-swimming sperm can swim through the cervix into the womb in around two minutes – a feat worthy of Grant Hackett, when you consider their size and the distance they have to travel.
+Under the right conditions, the best-swimming sperm can swim through the cervix into the womb in just a couple of minutes – a feat worthy of an Olympic swimmer when you consider their size and the distance they need to travel.

-But because a small number of sperm are long-living, having sex up to six days before ovulation can also result in pregnancy.
+But because a small number of sperm are long-living, particularly “girl” sperm, having sex up to a week before ovulation may also result in pregnancy.

 The most important information you need to have, if you are planning to have a baby, is a good understanding of your own cycle – and when you are likely to ovulate.

-From puberty until menopause, the body of a fertile woman will go through a regular cycle (averaging 28 days) where it prepares for pregnancy.
+From puberty until menopause, otherwise known as the reproductive years, a fertile woman’s body goes through a regular menstrual cycle (averaging 28 days) where it prepares for pregnancy.

 If conception does not occur shortly after ovulation, the unfertilised egg passes out of the body – and the whole process is repeated, getting ready for the next egg.